farooqkz/farooqkz.github.io/content/other/us-propaganda-terrorism-israel-palestine.md

 title: US Propaganda and calling groups "terrorist"
 date: 2025-07-05T11:38:02+03:30
 draft: true
+categories: Misc
 ---

-*Note: This is more of a braindump than a well written post*
+_Note: This is more of a braindump than a well written post_

 I've been always saying this.
 Multiple times on Mastodon.
 Western powers such as Israel, the US and their supporters have a habit of marking people, groups and organizations as "terrorists".
 Then they won't say they are fighting Palestinians, Russians or Iranians.
 They call Hamas a terrorist group to justify fighting them and mass murdering them.
 The Iranian regime has a similar habit and they murder or execute citizens by marking them as ["Wahabi"](https://en.wikipedia.org/wiki/Wahhabism), ["Salafi"](https://en.wikipedia.org/wiki/Salafi_movement) and "Separatist".